MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-view-effective-configuration.md

 ---
 title: View Configuration of a Monitored Object
-description: This article describes how view the effective configuration of a monitored object in the Operations Manager HTLM5 Web console.
+description: This article describes how to view the effective configuration of a monitored object in the Operations Manager HTLM5 Web console.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck